Funeral for Yesterday: Recording and production

-Kittie said that the album was recorded with a "less is more" mentality; Morgan explained that this was "not 'less is more' in terms of the end product and the richness of the music, [but] 'less is more' like you do less guitar tracks to make it sound fuller".
+Kittie said that Funeral for Yesterday was recorded with a "less is more" mentality; Morgan explained that this was "not 'less is more' in terms of the end product and the richness of the music, [but] 'less is more' like you do less guitar tracks to make it sound fuller".
 The band used two guitar tracks on each song—one for Morgan and the other for McLeod's leads.
 Morgan used a custom Hamer Victor guitar, whilst McLeod used a Gibson Les Paul; both played through Krank Krankenstein amplifiers.
 Four microphones were split between the front and the back of their cabinets to allow "the high-end [to mix] with the low-end", according to Mercedes.
 Morgan compared the guitar sound to that of Van Halen's self-titled debut album (1978): "That album had just one guitar track mixed hard to one side, and it sounds huge.
 We adopted that style--adding just a little textural pepper here and there to make [it] sound well rounded."
+Doan played a Tobias Toby Pro 5 bass.
 Mercedes' drum kit used a microphone setup similar to John Bonham's during the recording of Led Zeppelin's "When the Levee Breaks" (1971); four room mics were placed in front of, behind, and to the sides of her, alongside numerous other microphones surrounding her toms and kick drum.

 After recording was completed, Funeral for Yesterday was mixed at The Document Room in Malibu, California by Kevin Shirley between September 5 and September 14, 2006.
 Morgan said that Kittie supplied Shirley with "as much work as possible", giving him unused counterpoints, overdubs and "little nuances" from recording for him to work with, and that the final album was "99% of what we wanted to have on there, [with] a couple of things he fiddled around with."
 The album was then sent to Sterling Sound to be mastered by Leon Zervos.
 On October 11, 2006, Mercedes announced that the album had been completed.
 The album's recording sessions were partially documented in a companion DVD released with physical editions of the album.